NOTE: The information on this page is specifically for J.D. applicants. LL.M. applicants should visit the LL.M. applicants section of this site.

 Original bank statements should be current, original, and on bank letterhead or imprinted with an official seal or stamp with a signature of the bank official.
 If you use letters of guarantee from parents or sponsors they should be current, original, specifically designated for the applicant to study at UNC-Chapel Hill and must be accompanied by an original bank statement indicating sufficient funding for at least the first year's expenses.

 Residency Status Supplemental Form

-All international applicants who are not U.S. citizens must submit a Residency Status Supplemental Form.
-If you are a permanent resident, and think you qualify for residency in North Carolina you must fill out the Residency Status Supplemental Form and the Long North Carolina Residency Form.
+If you are a permanent resident, and think you qualify for residency in North Carolina, you must fill out the Residency Status Supplemental Form and the North Carolina Residency Form.
 Please complete and submit the forms with your application materials to the School of Law Office of Admissions.